HOLIDAY SAFETY TRAVEL TIPS: WHAT YOU NEED TO KNOW (2022 UPDATE)

 Book refundable flights and stays

-Search on your favorite online travel site for terms like “free cancellation" or "reserve now, pay later."
+You can also search on your favorite online travel site for terms like “free cancellation" or "reserve now, pay later."

 Wait to book your hotel